 Living area: 3,147 sf

-Marlowe is designed to appeal to tech and entertainment professionals who are drawn to modern architecture.
+Marlowe is designed to appeal to tech and entertainment professionals who are drawn to modern architecture and contemporary design.
 It’s situated in the new heart of Playa Vista, Calif., surrounded by a walkable mixed-use environment of retail, commercial, and entertainment, and is a bit more than a mile from the beach.
 The home’s generous footprint provides comfortable great-room living on the first floor with access to a patio for relaxing, barbecuing, and entertaining.
 An angled floor plan allows for substantial glazing on all sides of the building, offering a light-filled, contemporary residence with dramatic city views from second-floor balconies off the master suite and a covered deck on the third floor.

 A. A spacious entry leads to an expansive great room